 Moreover, you will protect your remaining teeth when you choose wisdom teeth extractions while you are young, as oftentimes these new molars cause cavities, infection, and crowding of existing teeth, which can disrupt your nice, straight smile.

-If your general dentist has recommended wisdom teeth extractions, the first and best thing you can do is schedule an initial consultation with one of our doctors in Galesburg.
+If your general dentist has recommended wisdom teeth extractions, the first and recommended thing you can do is schedule an initial consultation with one of our doctors in Galesburg.
 During your appointment, they will perform a full oral evaluation, take X-rays and images to determine the position of your wisdom teeth, and work with you to develop a treatment plan to successfully remove your wisdom teeth.

 Call Our Doctors in Galesburg Today